 Learn to think critically and logically about the economy with the interdisciplinary Bachelor of Arts in Mathematical Economics, offered in Temple University’s College of Liberal Arts and College of Science and Technology.
-This 123-credit undergraduate degree emphasizes the application of mathematical approaches to understand economic theories and solve problems.
-Graduates of the program will be prepared for a broad spectrum of careers in business and economic consulting, as well as in government agencies.
+This 123-credit undergraduate degree emphasizes mathematical approaches to economic theories and problem-solving.
+Graduates will be prepared for graduate study in economics, as well as a broad spectrum of careers in business, economic consulting and government.

-The Mathematical Economics Major’s innovative curriculum focuses on economics and the mathematical tools required for a critical, deep mastery of these areas.
-Through the coursework, you’ll master basic concepts and models in econometrics, macro- and microeconomics, and mathematical economics.
+The Mathematical Economics Major’s innovative curriculum focuses on the mathematical tools required for a critical, deep mastery of economics.
+Through the coursework, you’ll master basic concepts and models in econometrics, macroeconomics and microeconomics, and mathematical economics.
 You’ll also learn skills that are particularly relevant in future career opportunities, including

-- abstract reasoning skills for when choosing efficiently in coordination with others, and
+- abstract reasoning skills for choosing efficiently in coordination with others, and

-- orderly thought processes to solve issues that arise when making choices in situations beyond your direct experience.
+- orderly thought processes to solve issues that arise when making choices.

 This program is especially recommended for those students who intend to pursue graduate studies in economics.